grewek/kforth/README.md

 ## Windows
 1. Open the supplied solution file in Visual Studio 2019
-2. Just build the project and find the executable inside the Debug, Release folders.
+2. Just build the project and find the executable file inside the Debug or Release folders.